Funding opportunity

 • how the locations come together in terms of civic and business or economic growth networks and shared purposes

-Non-HEP partners based outside the geography are eligible to contribute to activity within the collaboration where their participation would directly benefit the ecosystem development.
+Non-HEP partners based outside the geography are eligible to contribute to activity within the collaboration where their participation will directly benefit the ecosystem development.

-In exceptional cases a HEP partner with unique capabilities of key strategic importance to the key activities of the project outside the geography may be included with strong evidence that its participation benefits the ecosystem development.
+In exceptional cases, a HEP partner with unique capabilities of key strategic importance to the key activities of the project outside the geography may be included.
+There should be strong evidence that its participation benefits the ecosystem development.

 What we're looking for